-Spiritual Gifts: We believe that all the spiritual gifts experienced in the New Testament continue to be active today (1 Cor.
-12:4-11) and that believers in Christ receive these gifts for the purpose of building up the body of Christ.
-These gifts should be prayerfully desired and cultivated, and give evidence to the power of the gospel.
+Spiritual Gifts: We believe that all the spiritual gifts experienced in the New Testament continue to be active today (1 Corinthians 12:4-11) and that believers in Christ receive these gifts for the purpose of building up the body of Christ.
+These gifts should be prayerfully desired and cultivated, and give evidence of the power of the gospel.

 1 Corinthians 14:1 - Pursue love, and earnestly desire the spiritual gifts, especially that you may prophesy.

 Worship: We believe worship draws us into God’s presence, connecting our hearts with His.
 When we are near the Father, we become more like Him (2 Corinthians 3:18).
 God commands us to worship Him for our benefit and transformation.

 Psalm 95:6 - Oh come, let us worship and bow down; let us kneel before the LORD, our Maker!